Magnetic moments of strange hidden-bottom pentaquarks and the role of spin flavor correlations: Introduction

 A variety of theoretical approaches have been developed to describe their spectroscopy and dynamics.
 Mass spectra and decay properties have been investigated using one-boson-exchange models \cite{Chen2019Decay, Wang2020}, QCD sum rules \cite{Zhang2019, Chen2019Interp}, effective field theories \cite{Lu2021, Peng2021}, and phenomenological quark models \cite{Meng2023, Giachino2023, Xiao2021, Ortega2023}.
-Despite their diversity, most interpretations can be broadly classified into three structural categories: hadronic molecular configurations \cite{He2019, Wang2020, Lu2021, Xiao2021}, diquark--diquark--antiquark models \cite{Anisovich2017, Shi2021, Mutuk2025Charm}, and diquark--triquark models \cite{Lebed2015, FernandezRamirez2019, Shimizu2019}.
+Despite their diversity, most interpretations can be broadly classified into three structural categories: hadronic molecular configurations \cite{He2019, Wang2020, Lu2021, Xiao2021}, diquark-diquark-antiquark models \cite{Anisovich2017, Shi2021, Mutuk2025Charm}, and diquark-triquark models \cite{Lebed2015, FernandezRamirez2019, Shimizu2019}.
 While different models account for selected experimental observations, masses and decay widths are insufficient to unambiguously identify the internal configuration.
 The dynamical structure of pentaquarks, therefore, remains an open question.

 In this context, electromagnetic observables offer complementary insight.
-Magnetic moments, in particular, are directly sensitive to the spin–flavor structure and charge distribution of the constituents and thus provide a probe of the underlying correlations.
-As static properties, they can help discriminate among competing structural scenarios.
+Magnetic moments, in particular, are directly sensitive to the spin–flavor structure and charge distribution of the constituents.
+As static electromagnetic observables, they provide complementary information beyond that contained in masses and decay widths and therefore offer valuable insight into the dominant internal correlations of exotic hadrons.
+They therefore offer complementary insight into the dominant internal correlations and provide information beyond that contained in masses and decay widths alone.
 Such quantities have been investigated extensively in the hidden-charm sector within both molecular and compact frameworks, including analyses of axial charges and radiative transitions \cite{Li2025, Lei2024, Li2024, Guo2024, Gao2022, Mutuk2025Charm}.
 In contrast, analogous investigations in the hidden-bottom sector remain limited.
 Most existing work focuses on spectroscopy, with electromagnetic properties explored primarily in the octet sector \cite{Mutuk2024BottomStrange, Mutuk2024Bottom}.